davecoulter/YSE_PZ/docs/install.rst

 * :code:`LOCAL_DB_HOST`

-Configurable - this should be set to whatever port you want Docker forwarding it’s database container port 3306 on.
+Configurable - this should be set to whatever port you want docker forwarding it’s database container port 3306 on.

 * :code:`LOCAL_HTTP_PORT`

-Configurable - this should be set to whatever port you want Docker forwarding it’s nginx container port 80 on.
+Configurable - this should be set to whatever port you want docker forwarding it’s nginx container port 80 on.

 * :code:`DJANGO_SUPERUSER_USERNAME`

 This is the django and yse_pz superuser username that will be created on startup.
-You use this to log into the YSE_PZ site and the django admin dashboard.
+You use this to log into the YSE_PZ website and the django admin dashboard.

 * :code:`DJANGO_SUPERUSER_PASSWORD`

 This is the django and yse_pz superuser password that will be created on startup.
-You use this to log into the YSE_PZ site and the django admin dashboard.
+You use this to log into the YSE_PZ website and the django admin dashboard.

 * :code:`DJANGO_SUPERUSER_EMAIL`